 dell optiplex tower plus 7010 product image

-The Dell OptiPlex 7010 is a pre-built business desktop computer first released in 2023.
+The Dell OptiPlex Plus 7020 (2024) is a pre-built business desktop computer first released in 2024.
 The Plus series are the high-end tier of the new generation.
-OptiPlex Plus 7010 is using Q670 chipset and supports 12 and 13th gen Intel Core processor, and DDR5 memory.
-The family includes three form factors – OptiPlex Tower Plus 7010, OptiPlex SFF Plus 7010, and OptiPlex Micro Plus 7010.
+OptiPlex Plus 7020 is using Q670 chipset (GEN 4 PCIe slots) and supports 12, 13th and 14th gen Intel Core processor, and DDR5 memory.
+The family includes three form factors – OptiPlex Tower Plus 7020, OptiPlex SFF Plus 7020, and OptiPlex Micro Plus 7020.

 dell optiplex tower plus 7010 product image

-The Dell OptiPlex 7010 is a pre-built business desktop computer first released in 2023.
+The Dell OptiPlex 7020 is a pre-built business desktop computer first released in 2024.
 This is the more basic, base model of this new generation.
-All OptiPlex 7010 2023 models are using Q670 chipset and supports 12 and 13th gen Intel Core processor, and up to 64 GB of DDR4 memory.
+All OptiPlex 7020 2024 models are using Q670 chipset (Gen 3 PCIe slots except Micro) and supports 12, 13th and 14th gen Intel Core processor, and up to 64 GB of DDR5 memory.
 The family includes three form factors – OptiPlex Tower 7010, OptiPlex SFF 7010, and OptiPlex Micro 7010.

 Dell OptiPlex upgrade